With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreZion Apartment Program/cila is a mental health treatment center in Zion, Illinois, located at 2905 Willow Lane, Apartment C-1, part of the 60099 zip code.
 Zion Apartment Program/cila provides residential treatment.
-Zion Apartment Program/cila also offers group therapy, couples/family therapy and cognitive behavioral therapy to young adults, seniors 65 or older and adults.
+Zion Apartment Program/cila also offers couples/family therapy, psychotropic medication and cognitive behavioral therapy to young adults, adults and seniors 65 or older.
 Zion Apartment Program/cila supports people requiring dual diagnosis treatment.
-Zion Apartment Program/cila also provides supported housing, case management and housing services.
+Zion Apartment Program/cila also provides case management, supported housing and housing services.

 Learn MoreJosselyn Center is a mental health treatment center in Winnetka, IL, located at 405 Central Avenue, 60093 zip code area.
-Josselyn Center provides telemedicine/telehealth and outpatient treatment.
-Josselyn Center offers psychotropic medication, couples/family therapy and individual psychotherapy to seniors 65 or older, young adults and children / adolescents.
-Josselyn Center also supports transitional age young adults, people with serious mental illness and people with trauma.
-Additional services at Josselyn Center consist of family psychoeducation, case management and supported employment.
+Josselyn Center provides outpatient treatment and telemedicine/telehealth.
+Josselyn Center offers trauma therapy, activity therapy and cognitive behavioral therapy to seniors 65 or older, young adults and children / adolescents.
+Josselyn Center also supports people with serious mental illness, seniors or older adults and transitional age young adults.
+Additional services at Josselyn Center consist of intensive case management, mentoring/peer support/consumer-run services and supported employment.

 Learn MoreEvanston Hospital Department Of Psychiatry is a mental health clinic in Evanston, Illinois, located at 2650 Ridge Avenue, 60201.
-Evanston Hospital Department Of Psychiatry offers hospital inpatient treatment, partial hospitalization/day treatment and outpatient treatment.
-Evanston Hospital Department Of Psychiatry provides behavior modification, group therapy and couples/family therapy to adults, seniors 65 or older and young adults.
+Evanston Hospital Department Of Psychiatry offers outpatient treatment, partial hospitalization/day treatment and hospital inpatient treatment.
+Evanston Hospital Department Of Psychiatry provides group therapy, behavior modification and cognitive behavioral therapy to adults, young adults and seniors 65 or older.
 Evanston Hospital Department Of Psychiatry also supports people with serious mental illness.
-Some other services provided by Evanston Hospital Department Of Psychiatry include suicide prevention services, integrated primary care services and mentoring/peer support/consumer-run services.
+Some other services provided by Evanston Hospital Department Of Psychiatry include mentoring/peer support/consumer-run services, suicide prevention services and case management.

-Learn MoreCenter For Discovery Glenview is one of mental health facilities in Glenview, Illinois, located at 3737 Lawson Road, 60026 zip code.
+Learn MoreCenter For Discovery Glenview is a mental health clinic in Glenview, IL, located at 3737 Lawson Road, 60026 zip code area.
 Center For Discovery Glenview provides residential treatment.
-Center For Discovery Glenview provides dialectical behavior therapy, couples/family therapy and psychotropic medication to children / adolescents.
+Center For Discovery Glenview offers dialectical behavior therapy, couples/family therapy and individual psychotherapy to children / adolescents.
 Center For Discovery Glenview also supports patients with eating disorders.
-Additional services provided at Center For Discovery Glenview include housing services, diet and exercise counseling and case management.
+Additional services offered at Center For Discovery Glenview include case management, diet and exercise counseling and family psychoeducation.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.